 Configuring connection validation queries for AWS RDS Proxy

-AWS RDS Proxy relies on lightweight validation queries to detect and discard stale database connections before routing client traffic.
+This guide is part of Connection Acquisition Timeout Strategies.
+AWS RDS Proxy relies on connection health checks and lightweight validation to detect and discard stale database connections before routing client traffic.
 Misconfigured validation parameters cause Connection is not valid errors, increased latency, and unexpected pool exhaustion.
 This guide provides exact remediation steps, CLI configurations, and validation commands to stabilize your connection lifecycle.

 Key Objectives: